smallstep/certificates/README.md

 Documentation can be found in a handful of different places:

-1. The [docs](./docs/README.md) sub-repo has an index of documentation and tutorials.
+1. On the web at https://smallstep.com/docs/step-ca.

 2. On the command line with `step help ca xxx` where `xxx` is the subcommand you are interested in.
 Ex: `step help ca provisioner list`.

-3. On the web at https://smallstep.com/docs/certificates.
+3. In your browser, by running `step help --http=:8080 ca` from the command line and visiting http://localhost:8080.

-4. On your browser by running `step help --http=:8080 ca` from the command line and visiting http://localhost:8080.
+4. The [docs](./docs/README.md) folder is being deprecated, but it still has some documentation and tutorials.

 ## Feedback?